 We believe society needs to rethink the way that it views and interacts with animals in order to become a more peaceful and just society.
 We believe that social justice cannot be achieved unless we acknowledge the social injustice we perpetrate on animals.

-Situated on 1,725 acres in the rolling hills of Mid Coast Maine, PRS runs two state-licensed, nonprofit shelters that are currently home to over 400 rescued farmed animals, equines, and companion animals that come from all types of situations where they have been neglected, exploited, or abused.
+Situated on 1,725 acres in the rolling hills of Mid Coast Maine, PRS runs four state-licensed, nonprofit shelters that are currently home to roughly 500 rescued farmed animals, equines, and companion animals that come from all types of situations where they have been neglected, exploited, or abused.

 Mission